dlyline/Acid_Drip_Bassline_and_Drum_Synth_ST7789/README.md

 An RP2040-based acid bassline synthesizer and drum machine built on the Mozzi audio library.
 Two instruments in one device, a 16-step acid sequencer and a 16-pattern drum groove box running simultaneously on dual cores with a 320×240 ILI9341 TFT display and 16 Cherry MX pads.

+NOTE: the images of the synth are V1.
+V2 is what I hve provided in this repo and looks a littke different (extra pot for mix added)

 ![Platform](https://img.shields.io/badge/platform-RP2040-blue) ![IDE](https://img.shields.io/badge/IDE-Arduino-teal) ![Audio](https://img.shields.io/badge/audio-Mozzi-green)

 <p align="center">